Can Zero Drop Shoes Cause Knee Pain? [ 7 Reasons Why You Should Wear Them]

 If you intend to get a zero-drop running shoe, make sure to transition gradually.
 You might think it’s a simple heel-to-toe height drop, and you don’t need any transition but that’s not true.
 You will see how it feels different after a shot run or two.

 You might try once a week in the beginning.
-Use your zero drop shoes for a set of 100m striders or you can also use them for warm-up before you go in your run with the shoes your regular use.
-Then gradually start to use them more.
+Use your zero-drop shoes for a set of 100m striders or you can also use them for warm-up before you go in your run with the shoes you regularly use.
+Then, gradually start to use them more.
 Initially, you might go for a short trail run, an easy walk, or a recovery run.

-With proper time not only will your feet reap the benefits, but the process will also start to rewire your brain so that your running in a more natural way, which some say allows you to avoid injury better.
-The idea being that your feet, and therefore your brain, can sense how your running and adjust better to conditions, and avoid injury.
+With proper time, not only will your feet reap the benefits, but the process will also start to rewire your brain so that you’re running in a more natural way, which some say allows you to avoid injury better.
+The idea being, that your feet, and therefore your brain, can sense how you’re running and adjusts better to conditions, and avoid injury.

 Three Reasons to Choose Zero Drop Shoes

 Running as a sport has been the same for ages but the technology of the gear has changed a lot.
 Earlier running (article link) was always barefoot.
-People who have walked barefoot most of their life can also run that way, even for long distances, with training.
+People who have walked barefoot can also run that way, even for long distances, with training.

 But now running has been completely changed, as it is done competitively.
 Special shoes with simple designs are made to protect the runner’s feet.

-Now zero drop shoes are fairly mainstream to running, and merge the benefits and comforts of modern shoes with better natural anatomical movement, although each shoe has different arch supports (article link) and attributes.
+Now, zero-drop shoes are fairly mainstream for running and merge the benefits and comforts of modern shoes with better natural anatomical movement, although each shoe has different arch supports (article link) and attributes.

 Therefore, runners need to shop around till they find a good match for their needs.

-Now that many runners have started wearing zero drop shoes, some of the major benefits they’ve seen are as follow:
+Now that many runners have started wearing zero-drop shoes, some of the major benefits they’ve seen are as follows:

 Zero Drop Shoes heel and ball are level

-• Zero drop shoes persuade you towards a forefoot strike by trying to get your feet to work more for absorbing shock.
-Regular shoes with high heel drops are more inclined towards heel striking that may increase your speed but ultimately affects your posture as it constantly pushes you forward.
+• Zero-drop shoes persuade you towards a forefoot strike by trying to get your feet to work more to absorb shock.
+Regular shoes with high heel drops are more inclined towards heel striking, which may increase your speed but ultimately affect your posture as it constantly pushes you forward.

-2. Zero drop shoes allow greater foot movement as it engages the foot to absorb the impact of running.
+2. Zero-drop shoes allow greater foot movement as they engage the foot to absorb the impact of running.

-3. Zero drop shoes are made from less material as they don’t have structure and extra cushioning in them.
-Due to less material, these shoes are lighter weight which increases your speed and improve your endurance as well.
+3. Zero-drop shoes are made from less material as they don’t have structure and extra cushioning in them.
+Due to less material, these shoes are lighter weight, which increases your speed and improves your endurance as well.

 Conclusion